 - leg pain or swelling

 These symptoms can also be caused by other more common conditions so please don’t panic if you do experience them.
-However, see your general practitioner (GP) if you’re worried or if the symptoms are ongoing.
+However, see your general practitioner (GP) if you’re worried or if the signs and symptoms are ongoing.
 If necessary, your GP will refer you for further tests.
-In many cases cervical cancer does not usually carry any external symptoms until it is in advanced stages, and so the best way to detect changes to the cervix cells is through the recommended 2-yearly pap test.
+In many cases cervical cancer does not usually carry any external symptoms until it is in advanced stages, and so the best way to detect changes to the cervix cells is through the recommended 5-yearly Cervical Screening Test.

 The Australian Institute for Health and Welfare (AIHW) reported that in 2017, 727 Australian women were diagnosed with cervical cancer and 230 women died.
 This equates to 9 new cases of and 2 deaths from cervical cancer for every 100,000 women.
 In 2018 1,523,868 screening tests were conducted in women aged 25 – 74 years and of these about 8% were diagnosed as having some abnormality.

 Cervical cancer ranks as the 13th most frequent cancer among women in Australia and the 5th most frequent between women from 25-44 years of age.
 Globally, cervical cancer is the fourth most common cancer affecting women, ranking fourth for both incidence and mortality;